No true Scotsman: Origin and philosophy

 In this ungracious move a brash generalization, such as No Scotsmen put sugar on their porridge, when faced with falsifying facts, is transformed while you wait into an impotent tautology: if ostensible Scotsmen put sugar on their porridge, then this is by itself sufficient to prove them not true Scotsmen.

 In his 1975 book Thinking About Thinking, Flew wrote:

 Imagine some Scottish chauvinist settled down one Sunday morning with his customary copy of The News of the World.
 He reads the story under the headline, "Sidcup Sex Maniac Strikes Again".
 Our reader is, as he confidently expected, agreeably shocked: "No Scot would do such a thing!"
 Yet the very next Sunday he finds in that same favourite source a report of the even more scandalous on-goings of Mr Angus McSporran in Aberdeen.
 This clearly constitutes a counter example, which definitively falsifies the universal proposition originally put forward. ('Falsifies' here is, of course, simply the opposite of 'verifies'; and it therefore means 'shows to be false'.)
 Allowing that this is indeed such a counter example, he ought to withdraw; retreating perhaps to a rather weaker claim about most or some.
 But even an imaginary Scot is, like the rest of us, human; and none of us always does what we ought to do.
 So what he is in fact saying is: "No true Scotsman would do such a thing!"

 David P. Goldman, writing under his pseudonym "Spengler", compared distinguishing between "mature" democracies, which never start wars, and "emerging democracies", which may start them, with the "no true Scotsman" fallacy.
 Spengler alleges that political scientists have attempted to save the "US academic dogma" that democracies never start wars against other democracies from counterexamples by declaring any democracy which does indeed start a war against another democracy to be flawed, thus maintaining that no true and mature democracy starts a war against a fellow democracy.

-Cognitive psychologist Steven Pinker has suggested that phrases like "no true Christian ever kills, no true communist state is repressive and no true Trump supporter endorses violence" exemplify the fallacy.